 Patent Litigation in India has steadily increased over the last 2-3 years.
 Dramatic swift has been observed in the innovator’s perspective from the mere aspect of the invention to gaining patent protection for their respective invention.
-Patent owners have adopted an aggressive approach towards their patent protection and enforcing their proprietary rights as businesses, are now well-positioned in the realm of patent litigation.
+Patent owners have adopted an aggressive approach towards their patent protection and enforcing their proprietary rights as businesses, which are now well-positioned in the realm of patent litigation.
 The patent owners are not at all hesitant to challenge the validity of the patent rights of their rivals.
 There has also been a gradual increase in the understanding of complex patent infringement and validity issues.

 We will now deal with some of the recent and important patent litigation cases in India.

 Merck vs. Glenmark over “Sitagliptin”

-In an interesting note, Hon’ble Supreme Court of India on Special Leave Petition filed by Glenmark stayed the Delhi High Court order which passed an injunction against Glenmark for the generic drug Sitagliptin till 28th April 2015.
+On an interesting note, the Hon’ble Supreme Court of India on Special Leave Petition filed by Glenmark stayed the Delhi High Court order which passed an injunction against Glenmark for the generic drug Sitagliptin till 28th April 2015.
 Merck Sharp & Dohme filed an application for an ad interim injunction restraining the respondent/defendant Glenmark Pharmaceuticals from using its patented product Sitagliptin (Indian Patent No. 209816) at the Supreme Court.
 The Delhi high court conclusively held that all three ingredients (Prima facie, Irreparable injury, and balance of convenience) for passing the order of injunction were established by MSD and hence injuncted Glenmark from manufacturing and selling of Zita and Zitamet.